 Materials and Methods

 The study was conducted in all thirteen districts of Andhra Pradesh during the year 2020-2021.
 Ex- Post Facto research design was followed for the study with simple random sampling procedure.
 From each district ten Women Agriculture Officers were selected i.e., total of 13 districts with a sample size of 130 Women Agriculture Officers.
 Statistical tests such as Frequency, Percentage and Garrett ranking was used.
+(Elaborate the research methodology is detail)

 Results and discussion: